jamestouri/Behavioral-Cloning/README.md

 # Behaviorial Cloning Project

 This project contains the data set and code written in Python for a autonomous driving simulator.
 The car was to be trained manually then trained through a deep learning neural network.
-[Here is the video of the finished project](https://youtu.be/WUrMyoc62Ro)

 ## The Data Set